I made £35 in my first year as a freelance designer. (Yep, just £35!)

 If you’re creating your own spreadsheet, create a new sheet in Google Sheets by clicking Insert > New Sheet.

-Then, check your statements or your bookkeeping system and add each expense to the Business Expenses section of your Income Plan.
+Then, add each of your expenses to the Business Expenses section of your Income Plan.

 (Need to add more rows for more expenses?
 Click a row > Right click > Insert row.)